hweidner/check-mk-goodies/README.md

-If you run Docker, consider also to install the [official Checkmk agent plugin for Docker](https://docs.checkmk.com/latest/en/monitoring_docker.html) and use the [DCD piggyback connector](https://docs.checkmk.com/latest/en/dcd.html), or the [autopb](autopb/) skript on the Checkmk Raw edition, to make monitoring information for the containers available.
+If you run Docker, consider also to install the [official Checkmk agent plugin for Docker](https://docs.checkmk.com/latest/en/monitoring_docker.html) and use the [DCD piggyback connector](https://docs.checkmk.com/latest/en/dcd.html), or the [autopb](autopb/) script on the Checkmk Raw edition, to make monitoring information for the containers available.

 ### Caveats